injeti-manohar/AZ-104/Module2.md

 `Scope`.
 Boundary for the level of access that is requested.
 Examples: management group, subscription, resource group, resource

 `Assignment`.
 Attaching a role definition to a security principal at a particular scope.
 Users can grant access described in a role definition by creating an assignment.
 Deny assignments are currently read-only and can only be set by Azure.

+`Owner`.
+Has full access to all resources including the right to delegate access to others.
+The Service Administrator and Co-Administrators are assigned the Owner role at the subscription scope.
+`Contributor`.
+Can create and manage all types of Azure resources but can’t grant access to others.
+`Reader`.
+Can view existing Azure resources.
+`User Access Administrator`.
+Lets you manage user access to Azure resources, rather than to managing resources.

+There are other built-in roles.

+For example, the `Virtual Machine Contributor` role allows a user to create and manage virtual machines.
+When the built-in roles don't meet the specific needs of your organization, you can create your `own custom roles`.
+Roles can grant access to `data within an object`.
+For example, if a user has read data access to a storage account, then they can read the blobs or messages in the storage account.